From the Archive: Articles, Media & Links

 Five Effective Dowsing Methods to Confirm Your Inner Knowing

-Dowsing is a simple and effective way to hold a conversation with your inner wisdom.
-Basically, your inner self knows the answers to most of the questions you agonize over.
-Inside, you know what vitamins and nutrients you need, what opportunities are begging for you to say yes!, and what choices will fulfill you.
+Dowsing is a simple and effective way to hold a conversation with our inner wisdom.
+Basically, the inner self knows the answers to most of the questions we agonize over.
+Inside, we know what vitamins and nutrients we need, what opportunities are begging for us to say yes!, and what choices will be fulfilling.
 Accessing the powerhouse of inner knowing, however, can be tricky.
-Your intuition uses five modes of perception: emotions, felt-perceptions, knowing, seeing, and hearing.
-Using intuition takes practice.
-It can be helpful as you develop different intuitive modes to validate your perceptions using one of the methods in this skill development guide.
+Using the different modes of intuition takes practice.
+It can be helpful as we develop our skills to validate our perceptions through dowsing.

-Dowsing uses the reflexive responses of your body to identify answers when you’re presented with questions and ideas.
+Dowsing uses the reflexive responses of the body to identify answers when we’re presented with questions and ideas.
 This response is called an ideomotor effect.
-It consists of small, usually unnoticed movements and muscle tensions that reflect changes in your internal states of flow and resistance.
-Dowsing harnesses the ideomotor effect to understand the messages from your inner self.
+It consists of small, usually unnoticed movements and muscle tensions that reflect changes in our internal states of flow and resistance.
+These changes are a reflection of our subconscious reaction to a question, by-passing the resistance of our conscious mind.
+Dowsing harnesses the ideomotor effect to understand the messages from our inner self.

-Included here are instructions for three direct dowsing methods and two indirect.
-Direct methods pay attention to the resistance and flow within the body via increases and decreases in felt muscle tension.
+Included here are instructions for three direct dowsing methods and two indirect methods.
+Direct techniques pay attention to the resistance and flow within the body via increases and decreases in muscle tension.
 Indirect methods use tools such as dowsing rods and pendulums to out-picture these inner states of resistance and flow.

-Your best results always come when you are relaxed, so the first step is to initiate a relaxation response.
-When your mind is relaxed and your muscles loose, you can by-pass the skepticism of the conscious mind.
-Initially, you may have to use a relaxation technique before dowsing, but within a short period of time you will only need to take three deep breathes as you center, ground, focus, and then begin asking questions.
+The best results always happen when you’re relaxed, so the first step is to initiate a relaxation response.
+When your mind is relaxed and your muscles loose, it’s easier to by-pass the skepticism of the conscious mind.
+Initially, you may have to use a relaxation technique before dowsing, but within a short period of time you will only need to take three deep breathes as you center, ground, focus, and then you will be ready to ask questions.

 The finger-lift: This method uses the non-deliberate rising of a finger in response to a yes/no question.